Warragul: 13/2/2023 and 11/7/2023

 - Attend and be successful in a group (4 applicants per group) interview.

-- Proved Working with Childrens Check without disclosures
+- Provide a Working with Children's Check without disclosures

-- Must be able to attend the full time course 3-4 days per week on campus as per the timetable
+- Must be able to attend the full time course 3-4 days per week or part time 2-3 days per week, on campus as per the timetable

 As per proof on English, students must meet the Nursing and Midwifery Board of Australia (NMBA) English Language Skills Registration Standards PRIOR to admission into the Diploma of Nursing.
 Please review the NMBA English Language Skills Registration Standard here